Ground Beef Tacos with Tomato-Avocado Salsa

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 If you want to eat these for a low-carb meal, be sure to use low-carb tortillas.
 If made with low-carb whole wheat flour tortillas, low-fat ground beef, and low-fat cheese, these tacos would be a good choice for Phase 2 or 3 of the original South Beach Diet.
+For Keto you may want to make these into lettuce wrap tacos.

 Find More Recipes Like This One: